algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/PRIMExp.md

-- "Finalised" nodes, for which the shortest or least costly path back to the start node has already been finalised, that is the final parent node has been determined and is recorded;
+- "Finalised" nodes, for which the shortest or least costly path back to the start node has already been finalised (see below for further explanation of this), that is the final parent node has been determined and is recorded;

 - "Frontier" nodes, that are not finalised but are connected to a finalised node by a single edge; and